 Spaying and neutering can provide a number of health benefits, including:

-- Reduced risk for breast cancer in females (this disease is fatal for about 90% of cats, according to the ASPCA)
+- Reduced risk for breast cancer in females (this disease is fatal for about 50% of dogs and 90% of cats, according to the ASPCA)

 - Prevention of uterine and ovarian cancer, as well as severe uterine infections such as pyometra (a common problem that requires hospitalization, antibiotics, intravenous fluids, and emergency spaying)